Briefgarde/TP-Convolution/rapport.md

 is a sharpening kernel.
 It starts off simialr to an edge detection kernel, with a big positive center value surrounded by low negative value.
 However, the key difference is in the sum of the kernel : if sum = 0, then the kernel is an edge detection kernel.
 If sum > 0, it's a sharpening kernel.

 In effect, this kernel works the same way as an edge detection kernel.
-When in a smooth, uniform region, the value of the center pixel gets negated by its neighboors, but because the center is always valued a little bit more than the sum of the neighboors (since the sum > 0), so the final value end up staying close to the original value.
+When in a smooth, uniform region, the value of the center pixel gets negated by its neighboors, but because the center is always valued a little bit more than the sum of the neighboors (since the sum > 0), the final value end up staying close to the original value, which preserve the value mostly close to the

 When covering an area with a change in values like an edge, the kernel works the exact same way as an edge detection kernel.